 Before we begin any construction, we need to pick a location.

-Obviously it must be in water so beaches are good to search around.
-I found this location beside a Jungle biome which gave me a particularly striking canvas to begin with.
+Obviously, it must be in the water so beaches are good to search around.
+I found this location beside a Jungle biome which gave me a particularly striking canvas, to begin with.

 Now that we can get to the building we have to construct the skeleton.
 The skeleton of a build is the very basic shape that the build will be sculpted from.
 It's useful to have this base so additions feel less aimless and the build keeps its shape as you complete it.
 Begin with a flattened rendition of the boat, like a silhouette as if you were looking down on it from above.
 And remember: the front of a ship is curved inward and pointy and the back is curved outward and round.